elmar-hinz/Ext/README.md

 You can make the extension upload to TER a part of your testing and deployment scripts.

-Incependency from an installed TYPO3 system
+Independency from an installed TYPO3 system
 -------------------------------------------

 In a typical vagrant development environments you run TYPO3 in virtual machines,